eebasadre20/flow/README.md

 ### Operations

-Define operation that operates on the state using the `behavior` method.
-State accessor methods allows the operation to read and write to the state object:
+Define operation that can _operates_ on the state using the `behavior` method.
+Accessor methods allow operations to read and write to state:

 ```bash
 $ rails generate flow:operation CreateCharge